 The Klickitat River coho program provides fish for harvest in marine and freshwater areas as documented in the 2008-2017 U.S. v Oregon Management Agreement and related biological opinion (NMFS 2008).
-A summary of harvest by area is shown below (See Appendix B for yearly data).
+A summary of harvest data is shown below.